 Photo: Pinakpani / Wikimedia Commons / Image For Representation Only

-Lady Canning Tomb is found in the Jawahar Kunja Range and now has an imperial warning as it lies within the premises of the West Bengal Police Training Academy, which is sensitive.
+Barrackpore sightseeing is incomplete without explore the Lady Canning Tomb.
+It is found in the Jawahar Kunja Range and now has an imperial warning as it lies within the premises of the West Bengal Police Training Academy, which is sensitive.
 Such permission is granted only for planned visits that allow entry through the main gate.
 This stone tomb was erected in her honour as General Canning’s wife, Amanda.
 Amanda’s tomb was broken and later relocated to St. Paul’s Cathedral and then moved to St. John’s Church in Kolkata.
 Even though the site is bordered off, this tomb is one of the must-see structures for people interested in British history in Barrackpore.

 Location: Cantonment, Barrackpore, Barrackpur Cantonment